Map

 11

-Longer term sustainability of RAVI
+Longer term sustainability of LLL

 10

-User Assessment of RAVI
+User Assessment of LLL

 Farmers assisted to improve their discussion of demand.